-Here are some strategies your agents can use to calm angry customers and restore their faith in the brand.
+Here are strategies your agents can use to calm angry customers and restore their faith in the brand.

 The angry customer isn’t your enemy; the unsolved problem is.
 If you think of yourself as the customer’s best advocate — and your manner and temperament reflect that — you can steer the conversation in a positive direction and make the best of any situation.

-1. Get a good sense of your customer.
+#1.
+Get a good sense of your customer

 Don’t cut the customer off midstream with an ill-timed “I’m sorry” or “I can help with that.”
 It’s an awkward, tone-deaf move that suggests you’re detached and eager to end the call, which will only add fuel to a raging fire.

-5. Acknowledge the problem.
+#5.
+Acknowledge the problem

 Once you’ve jotted down the details and pieced everything together, repeat back what you’re hearing and ask for confirmation.
-The customer will know you’re paying close attention, you’re on their side, and they’re in good hands.
+Customers will know you’re paying close attention, you’re on their side, and they’re in good hands.
 This simple gesture can quickly diffuse anger and shift the dynamic in a big way.

-6. Propose a plan of action.
+#6.
+Propose a plan of action

-If possible, provide your direct extension and/or email address as well as a ticket number so customers can easily follow up with you and check the status of their complaint.
+If possible, provide your direct extension or email address as well as a ticket number so customers can easily follow up with you and check the status of their inquiries.
 There’s no better way to show you’re on the case, you intend to follow through, and you’re accountable for the result.
 Customers will also feel better knowing they won’t have to start from scratch next time they call.

-7. Use positive language.
+#7.
+Use positive language

-8. Offer multiple solutions.
+#8.
+Offer multiple solutions

 This is especially important when you’re dealing with customers who are fed up and ready to abandon the brand.
-If you present several options both the customer and the brand can live with, you stand a good chance of salvaging the relationship.
+If you present several options both the customer and your brand can live with, you stand a good chance of salvaging the relationship.

-9. If a transfer is necessary, make it painless.
+#9.
+If a transfer is necessary, make it painless

 If you need to transfer an angry customer to someone else on the team or in the company, make it a warm transfer.
 Tell the customer who will be helping them and how, and ask for permission to transfer the call.
 Make sure the receiving team member knows the customer’s name and is aware of the issue.

-10. Assure customers their feedback is helpful.
+#10.
+Assure customers their feedback is helpful